mhlabs/tech-blog/cart-cam/post.md

 ```
 This reads the credentials file and uses [pycognito](https://pypi.org/project/pycognito/) to authenticate the username and password.

-Next, we initialise the camera and the bump sensor
+Next, we initialize the camera and the bump sensor
 ```
 camera = PiCamera()
 camera.rotation = 180  # The camera is fitted on the device upside down, so we need to rotate it